-The athletics department opened a brand new, $1 million Olympic sports training center over the summer dedicated solely for the Hokies’ Olympic sports, thanks to a donation from the family of W.A. and Mae Street, originally from Grundy, Va.
+The athletics department opened a brand new, $1 million Olympic sports training center in 2012 dedicated solely for the Hokies’ Olympic sports, thanks to a donation from the family of W.A. and Mae Street, originally from Grundy, Va.

 The Olympic Sports Athletic Performance Center features more than 6,000 square feet filled with weights, barbells, weight racks and other assorted equipment designed to help one get stronger, bigger and faster.
 The new center also features an 1,800 square-foot mezzanine level designed with equipment to help enhance the functional movement of Tech’s athletes and thus prevent injuries.